Finance and Administration Committee Charter

 - Student tuition and fees for which Board approval is required by Board policy and any proposal for waiver or discount of student tuition and fees unless mandated by state law;

-- The University’s proposed annual capital outlay budget and appropriation request, prior to their submission to other state agencies and officia
+- The University’s proposed annual capital outlay budget and appropriation request, prior to their submission to other state agencies and officials;

-- Issuance of debt (which shall not constitute indebtedness of the State of Tennessee) to erect buildings, purchase real estate, or cooperate with agencies of the United States;
+- With the approval of the Tennessee State School Bond Authority, issuance of debt to erect buildings, purchase real estate, or cooperate with agencies of the United States;

 - A facilities master plan for each campus;